ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### REJECTED CANDIDATES OPINIONS MATTER

 When designing your interview process, your candidate experience should be top of mind and a top priority.
-Even if you choose not to hire a candidate, that person will walk away with an impression good or bad of you and your company. at impression may lead to them singing your praises to those in their professional network who may someday apply for your roles.
+Even if you choose not to hire a candidate, that person will walk away with an impression good or bad of you and your company.
+That impression may lead to them singing your praises to those in their professional network who may someday apply for your roles.
 Or that impression could lead them to rant negatively about you every chance they get.

 Job boards and Google reviews are littered with the evidence of interviews running amok, and it's very difficult to undo the damage to your reputation once it's been done.
 While it's true that, for some candidates, no amount of respect and consideration on your part will prevent the bitter sting of rejection from poisoning their takeaway opinion of you, those people are in the minority.
 For most candidates who get to the interview stage, a respectful and thoughtful interviewing process will leave them with a neutral-to-positive feeling about your company and help you avoid negative press online.